1. How Does Home Oxygen Concentrator Work?

-The difference is in the average weight of the oxygen concentrators.
-The POCs are normally 5 pounds and can become as light as 3 pounds.
+The difference is in the average weight of the concentrators.
+The portable oxygen concentrators are normally 5 pounds and can become as light as 3 pounds.
 They can also be portable with a battery and worn by a person unlike the SOCs.
-These characteristics make the POC easier to manage.
+These characteristics make the portable oxygen concentrator easier to manage.

 They both represent a way in which the oxygen is getting delivered to the person by the concentrator.
 Pulse dose is only when the person initiates a breath.
 The continuous flow means that the machine is continuously giving oxygen at a constant level.